amacneil/dbmate/README.md

 dbmate --driver clickhouse --url "tcp://username:password@127.0.0.1:9000/database_name" status
 ```

-To work with ClickHouse cluster, there are 4 connection query parameters that can be supplied:
+To work with ClickHouse cluster, there are connection query parameters that can be supplied:

-- `on_cluster` - Indicataion to use cluster statements and replicated migration table. (default: `false`) If this parameter is not supplied, other cluster related query parameters are ignored.
+- `on_cluster` - Indication to use cluster statements and replicated migration table. (default: `false`) If this parameter is not supplied, other cluster related query parameters are ignored (except `replicated`).
+Mutually exclusive with `replicated`.

 ```sh
 DATABASE_URL="clickhouse://username:password@127.0.0.1:9000/database_name?on_cluster"